deagustinchristian/battleships/README.md

 # Battleships

-Battleships is a Python terminal game, which runs via my mock terminal on Heroku.
+Battleships is a Python terminal game, which runs via Code Institutes mock terminal on Heroku.

 Players can try to beat the computer by destroying the computer's battleships before running out of missiles.
 Players start with 15 missiles and the computer has randomly placed 6 battleships.
 Each battleship occupies one square on the board.